 Imputation of missing data is important for stabilizing the estimates of aircraft activity and equipment.
 Values are imputed for variables if the survey response is incomplete, the survey form did not include the question, or the Registry data field is blank.
-Table A.8 lists the variables for which values are imputed, describes the imputation procedure, and shows the percentage of cases with imputed data.
-The table shows rates of imputation among aircraft that received the full survey form (first column of numbers) as well as rates of imputation for all survey responses, including those that returned a short form (last column).10 The questions that are not asked on the short form are noted with an asterisk.
+Table A.7 lists the variables for which values are imputed, describes the imputation procedure, and shows the percentage of cases with imputed data.
+The table shows rates of imputation among active aircraft that received the full survey form (first column of numbers) and rates including active aircraft that completed the short firm (last column).
+10 Asterisks note the questions not asked on the short form.